 \section{Conclusion \& Outlook}

-In this work we have proposed a fully discrete finite element method for the non-isothermal Cahn-Hilliard equation based on the use of the entropy equation instead of the internal energy equation.
-The scheme preserves the conservation of mass and the entropy production, while the internal energy, here the same as total energy, is dissipated in time due to numerical diffusion.
-Numerical experiments document optimal order of convergence, i.e.~the first order in time and the first or second order in space depending on the norm.
-We also illustrate the impact of the cross-coupling terms between the Cahn-Hilliard and the entropy equation by numerical simulations.
-In future work we want to extend our scheme to eliminate the numerical dissipation such that the discrete energy is conserved.
-Furthermore, we will consider extensions to incompressible flows.
+In this work, we proposed a fully discrete finite element method for the non-isothermal Cahn–Hilliard equation, based on a formulation using the entropy equation in place of the internal energy equation.
+The resulting scheme ensures mass conservation and entropy production, while the total energy—coinciding with the internal energy in this setting—is dissipated over time due to numerical diffusion.
+Our numerical experiments demonstrate optimal convergence rates: first-order in time and either first- or second-order in space, depending on the norm used.
+We also presented numerical results that highlight the influence of cross-coupling terms between the Cahn–Hilliard and entropy equations.
+Future work will aim at removing the artificial numerical dissipation to achieve discrete energy conservation.
+Additionally, we plan to extend the scheme to incorporate incompressible flow dynamics.